suffolklibraries/lgc/content/collections/events/grow-your-future-weds-open.md

     content:
       -
         type: text
+        text: 'Come along to the gardens for this open day to find out more about this free 12-week course.'
+  -
+    type: paragraph
+    content:
+      -
+        type: text
-        text: 'In this free 12-week course, you will learn about gardening, horticulture and nature conservation in our safe, welcoming and inspiring community gardens. '
+        text: 'If you join the course you will learn about gardening, horticulture and nature conservation in our safe, welcoming and inspiring community gardens. '
   -
     type: heading
     attrs: